 If there is a color you want to stock up on, it’d be green for all the leaves.
 And you can’t go wrong with red, orange, yellow, and pink for flowers.
 And don’t forget white.

-Number 4: Materials!
-There are some other materials that you’d need to put your flowers together.
-The 1st is floral tape.
-You can find floral tape at the floral section of a craft store.
-But I generally buy off of Amazon in bulk so it’s much cheaper.
-The average price per roll is almost 3 dollars at the craft store but I can get it for $1 or less per roll if I buy 10 rolls at a time.
-The second is stem wire.
+Next, there is stem wire.
 You can usually find 18 to 16 gauge stem wires at the craft store.
 Most of the time, it’s not heavy enough for a beaded flower.
 What you can do is to wrap 2 or 3 of those wires together to form one bigger stem.
 I like to use 12 gauge stem wire.
-I buy the rolls of galvanized steel wire.
+I buy rolls of galvanized steel wire.
 You can find it at home improvement stores but I found the price to more competitive on Amazon.
 You can even use wire hangers.
 For years, I cut up wire hangers to use for my stems until I ran out.

 Lastly, you need thread or very thin wire.
 Traditionally, French beaded flowers are assembled with very thin wire.
-But I started using thread and I found that to be a very good option to reduce the lumpiness in the stem.
-You can use whatever sewing thread you have and almost everyone has thread at home…even if you don’t sew, like me.
+Many years ago, I started using thread and found that to be a very good option to reduce the lumpiness in the stem.
+Typically, you can use whatever sewing thread and almost everyone has thread at home…even if you don’t sew, like me.